 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

 There are four groups of medications commonly recommend by doctors that can cause or increase loss of bladder control.
 If you’re taking any of these, let your doctor know about the issues you’re experiencing and discuss your medications (both prescription and over-the-counter) to see if there’s another approach that could control or eliminate the problems.

 The most common incontinence problems arise from medications in the following four categories:

+According to urologist Raymond Rackley, MD, approximately 20% of the U.S. population suffers from overactive bladder symptoms.
 “Many of those patients also have high blood pressure or vascular conditions, such as swelling of the feet or ankles,” he says.
 “These conditions are often treated with diuretic therapies that make their bladder condition worse in terms of urgency and frequency.”

 “Some of these drugs can also cause constipation,” Dr. Rackley says.
-“Constipation, in turn, can cause indirect bladder incontinence because being constipated takes up more room in the pelvis that the bladder needs to expand.”
+“Constipation, in turn, can cause indirect bladder incontinence, because being constipated takes up more room in the pelvis that the bladder needs to expand.”

 Using sedatives and sleeping pills can present a problem, especially if you already have incontinence.
 They can decrease your awareness of the need to go to the bathroom while you are sleeping.

 The best way to address this situation, Dr. Rackley says, is to take other steps to relax and improve your sleep.
 Getting more exercise to make you tired, for example, can help.
 It’s also important to maintain a regular bedtime and wake-up schedule.
 Finding other ways to relax before bed — meditation, reading a book or listening to soothing music or sound effects — can also help you sleep better.